-The Santa Barbara DISORT Atmospheric Radiative Transfer (SBDART) model (Ricchiazzi et al, 1998) was used to compute thermal infrared spectral radiances and irradiances from 5.56 to 100 μm using 20 streams with a spectral resolution of 25 cm-1 to match the spectral resolution used from the P-AERI instrument.
-The temperature and water vapor profile was taken from the closest in time (within 6 h) operational radiosonde release from Eureka.
+The Santa Barbara DISORT Atmospheric Radiative Transfer (SBDART) model (Ricchiazzi et al., 1998) was used to compute thermal infrared spectral radiances and irradiances from 5.56 to 100 μ m with a spectral resolution of 25 cm-1 to match the spectral resolution used from the P-AERI instrument.
+The discrete ordinate method is used with 20 streams for the radiative transfer calculations.
+The temperature and water vapor profile was taken from the closest in time (within 6h) operational radiosonde release from Eureka.
 Typically 65 height levels were used in specifying the profile with a vertical resolution increasing from 2 km above 30 km altitude to 50 m in the lowest 1 km closest to the ground.
 The CO2 concentration was constant at 380 ppmv.
-The ozone profile was taken from the closest in time ECC ozonesonde release from Eureka and no aerosols are input in the model.
+The ozone profile was taken from the closest in time ECC (electrochemical